SSShawnJ/Tensorflow_With_MPI_on_Nvidia_TX2_Wheel/mpi_expert_mnist_cifar10/README.md

 On 44323, 44324, 44327, 44328:

-4. Do part 1 in important notes.
+4. Do point 1 in important notes.